 P-Advanced Placement (AP) Seminar Course #3174

-Level: 10-12

-Length: Year (10 credits)

-Prerequisite: Taken at least one AP cour grade concurrently (recom
+Taken at least one AP course in 9th or 10th grade Prerequisite:

-Graduation: Elective Credit
+Concurrently (recommended)

-College Prep: Elective (g) requirement
+History (g) requirement College Prep:

 This is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world topics and issues through analysis of divergent perspectives.
 The course utilizes an inquiry framework to include: reading and analyzing articles, research studies, foundational/literary/philosophical texts, listening and viewing speeches/broadcasts/personal accounts, and experiencing artistic works/performances.
 Students learn to synthesize information from multiple sources, develop their own perspectives in written essays, and design and deliver oral/visual presentations.